jacob-edenhofer/Causal-Inference-Oxford2021/general_intro.md

-In light of this debate, what, if any, lessons can we draw for conducting historical research by employing border regression discontinuity designs.
+In light of this debate, what, if any, lessons can we draw for conducting historical research by employing border regression discontinuity designs?
 The general utility of these designs is that they allow for a systematic, as opposed to a selective, discussion of the historical evidence for and against FM’s hypothesis.
 This is because, like all quasi-experimental or design-based empirical methods ([Samii